fbohz/fbohz.github.io/_posts/2020-10-27-technical_interviewing_tips.markdown

 - What data structure, is it an array, object?
 - Is data in sorted?
 Are there duplicates?
 - Are you getting one data structure or two?
-- *Repeat the question to the interviewer*
+- *Repeat the question to the interviewer*.

 **Talk out the Solution**